-Curracurrong Falls in Royal National Park is one of Sydney’s most scenic hidden gems.
-Relatively unknown outside of the bushwalking community, Curracurrong Falls is one of only three waterfalls in Australia that empty directly into the ocean.
-The other two are located in Waterfall Bay in Tasmania and on King George River in WA.
+Curracurrong Falls is the only waterfall in Sydney (and one of only 3 in Australia) that flows directly into the sea.
 According to Wikipedia, there are only 47 such waterfalls in the world.
-And the only two I saw are the Sterling and Bowden falls on Milford Sound in New Zealand.
+The only two I have seen are the Sterling and Bowden falls on Milford Sound in New Zealand.
 But while New Zealand’s falls empty into the narrow sound, Curracurrong Falls drop straight into the Pacific Ocean.

-If one waterfall, even a twin one, is not enough, there is another smaller waterfall 200-300 meters away from Curracurrong Falls – Curra Brook Waterfall that also drops into the ocean.
-The best view of both falls is from the top of Eagle Rock.
-Curracurrong Falls are closer to the rock and Curra Brook waterfall is seen in the distance.
+And if one waterfall, even a twin one, is not enough, there is another smaller waterfall 200-300 meters away from Curracurrong Falls – Curra Brook Waterfall that also drops into the ocean.
+The best view of both falls is from the top of Eagle Rock formation.
+Curracurrong Falls is closer to the rock, and Curra Brook waterfall is seen in the distance.

 How do you get to Curracurrong Falls?

 Curracurrong Falls are located along the 26 km Coast Track in Royal National Park, near the famous landmark – Eagle Rock.
 There are three trails that lead to the falls: Wattamolla to Curracurrong Falls, Garre Beach to Curracurrong Falls and the Curra Moors track.
 This guide is to the walk starting at Garre beach

 Garie Beach to Curracurrong Falls Walk

 - Grade: 4 because of the steep ascent from the beach to the headland

 - Amenities: There are bathrooms at Garie Beach and a kiosk that opens on weekends